ABrain-One/nn-vr/README.md

-# Neural Networks for Virtual Reality
+# Plugin to verify Neural Network compatibility for Virtual Reality